casangi/casadocs/docs/tasks/task_getantposalma.rst

 the web service, meaning that users can take advantage of new search algorithms as the web service team brings them online.
 The default algorithm used is 'both_latest'.
 In general, the search is limited in time to the specified value of tw (time window).
-However, in the case that tw is not specified, the following rules apply.
 For 'both_latest', the last updated position for each antenna within the specified time window, or, if tw is not specified, within 30 days after the observation will be returned, taking into account snr if specified, if provided.
 For 'both_closest', if tw is not specified, the position of each antenna closest in time to the observation, within 30 days (before or after the observation) will be returned, subject to the value of snr if it is specified.